brianhallerweb/dotfiles/README.md

 connect to wifi
 # wifi-menu

+or if you need to connect with ethernet find your network card name
+# ip a
+It will be something like enp0s3
+# cp /etc/netctl/examples/ethernet-dhcp /etc/netctl/enp0s3

+edit this file so that "interface=enp0s3"
+# sudo vim /etc/netctl/enp0s3
+then reboot

 create a user and put it in the wheel group
 # useradd -m -g wheel bsh
 add password